 Social norms vary by region and culture, but some conventions are universal.
 First, don’t stand too close or too far from people.
 You want to stand roughly within an arm’s length of a stranger and within a half-arm length of friends and other people.
 Look people in the face as they speak.
 Don’t let your gaze wander from the speaker, and do not look at your phone.
 Generally, in Western cultures, people look each other in the eyes.
 But this doesn’t mean you stare.
 Rather, you break eye contact occasionally.
 Staring into another’s eyes can disconcert them.
 Generally, in Asian cultures, eye contact isn’t a convention.
 Eye contact also varies based on region and individuals.
 I dislike prolonged eye contact, for example, because I have to watch lips to help my poor hearing.
 Avoid touching people, especially those you don’t know.
 As you get to know people, you will come to understand what physical contact they like.
 For example, some are fine with shoulder touches or touching the upper arm.
 Some people are huggers.
 Other people, like me, do not want any physical contact at all.

 Beyond experience, you need to develop interests beyond anime, manga, video games, and other fandoms.
 You can only speak from what you know.
-So, if those are all you know, you will naturally reference everything you back to them.
+So, if those are all you know, you will naturally reference everything you hear back to them.
 To increase your social skills, you need to increase your intellectual skills.
 Interesting people read.
 Interesting people have broad and deep interests.
 In order to not sound like a weeb, you need to expand your knowledge so you can make better conversation.
 The best references in a conversation overlap with the knowledge of the speakers while expanding into knowledge gaps.
-For example, if someone speaks about the current state of politics, sometimes I like to reference a similar, if not identical, event from the ancient world.
-It’s still nerdy, of course.
-That’s the type of person I am.
+For example, if someone speaks about the current state of politics, I like to reference a similar, if not identical, event from the ancient world.
 The overlap in the events serve as a grounding point with the ancient world’s lessons acting as an expansion of a knowledge gap.
 Yes, sometimes I use Japan in this, but most of the time I keep it to Roman history because not only is it more relevant for Westerners but also because I know more about Roman history.
-History isn’t the only topic you can slip into a conversation.
 But if you lack broader knowledge and if you don’t read, you can’t do this.
 Weebs are so specialized in their knowledge that they can’t interact outside that silo.
 Don’t misunderstand.
 Such in-depth knowledge is great!
 I could blog a lot better if I had the knowledge of anime and manga as the library’s weebs have.
 Just be balanced.
 Cultivate physical hobbies like wood carving or painting or bird watching.
 If you want to stop sounding like a weeb you need a broader life, a life beyond anime and manga.
 You need to find multiple topics to geek out about.
 People around me better know me as the computer nerd with how I geek out about computers and technology.
 It’s fine to geek out about a topic that people don’t know much about it time to time.
 Weebs don’t dial this passion down.
 They tend to speak loudly no matter the environment.
 It’s better to train yourself to be softspoken to force people to listen to you.
 I’m not saying whisper soft.
 Speak softer than the others in the room.
 This lends dignity to your speech and gives you a rock-like solidity.
 As people increasingly talk over each other, you remain constant which lends you an air of confidence.

 Mysteriousness keeps people interested in you.
 Oversharing not only dominates a conversation, which people dislike, but removes your mystery.
 To avoid being a weeb, don’t speak of your passions.
 Save your mystery for those who are closest to you.
 Again, ask questions and have other people overshare.